-The Supreme Court of Canada passed down a ruling on police entrapment in two separate “dial-a-dope” drug trafficking cases.
+The Supreme Court of Canada has passed down rulings on police entrapment in two separate “dial-a-dope” drug trafficking cases.
 The Court combined two separate offenders who were arrested and charged after two similar police drug investigations.

 In both instances, police received tips that cocaine was being sold over the phone.
 They acted on this information by calling the suspected drug dealer and negotiating the purchase of drugs.
 Upon completion of the drug deal, the police arrested and searched the accused.

 In their separate trials, both men were convicted.
 In an attempt to overturn their convictions, the defendants made a joint appeal to the Court of Appeals on the basis of entrapment.

 Entrapment occurs when police officers influence a suspect to commit a crime that they would not have.
 A police entrapment defence is generally used where there has been a demonstrable abuse of process and fairness.
 This typically falls under one of two categories.

 - Reasonable Suspicion: Police must have reasonable suspicion before targeting the accused, and must conduct some investigation prior to offering the opportunity.